Higher Gaussian Maps on K3 surfaces: Further remarks

 One can show that $H^0(S^{[2]}, L-3\delta) \cong H^1(\P^{d+1}, \mathcal{I}_S^2(2))$.

-\begin{qsn} Is there an analoguous geometric description of $|L-3\delta|$?
+\begin{qsn} Is there an analogous geometric description of $|L-3\delta|$?
 Is it true that $|L-3\delta|$ is always very ample? \end{qsn}

-As a final remark, it seems to be that the kernel of the so-called higher fundamental forms described in \cite{GriffithsHarris79} is equal to the global sections of divisors of the form $L-a\delta$, whenever this class is ample.
-This is true up to $a = 4$.
+As a final remark, it would be interesting to investigate the relation between the so-called higher fundamental forms described in \cite{GriffithsHarris79} and global sections of divisors of the form $L-a\delta$, whenever this class is ample.